-- a combination of symptoms (known as "serotonin syndrome") including unexplained fever with faster breathing or heart rate, sweating, muscle stiffness or tremor, confusion, extreme agitation or sleepiness (only rarely); - feelings of weakness, drowsiness or confusion mostly in elderly people and in (elderly) people taking diuretics (water tablets); - prolonged and painful erection; - irritability and extreme agitation; - heart problems, such as fast or irregular heart rate, fainting, collapsing or dizziness upon standing which may indicate abnormal functioning of the heart rate. - reduction in blood platelets, which increases risk of bleeding or bruising
+- a combination of symptoms (known as "serotonin syndrome") including unexplained fever with faster breathing or heart rate, sweating, muscle stiffness or tremor, confusion, extreme agitation or sleepiness (only rarely); - Feelings of weakness, drowsiness or confusion mostly in elderly people and in (elderly) people taking diuretics (water tablets); - Prolonged and painful erection; - Irritability and extreme agitation; - heart problems such as fast or irregular heart rate, fainting, collapsing or dizziness upon standing which may indicate abnormal functioning of the heart rate.

 If you have any of the above side effects, you should tell your doctor immediately.

-The following side effects have also been reported in patients taking Fluoxetine capsules:
+The following side effects have also been reported in patients taking Fluoxetine Capsules: